suryansh9315/nxdemo/CONTRIBUTING.md

 * Search [GitHub](https://github.com/suryansh9315/nxdemo/pulls) for an open or closed PR that relates to your submission.
 You don't want to duplicate effort.
 * Create a fork from nxdemo repository as it is described in [GitHub docs](https://docs.github.com/en/get-started/quickstart/fork-a-repo#forking-a-repository)
-* Clone the Repository: Clone your forked repository to your local machine using `git clone`.
+* Clone your forked repository to your local machine using `git clone`.

      ```shell
      git clone https://github.com/yourusername/nxdemo.git
      cd nxdemo
      ```

-* Make your changes in a new git branch:
+* Create a new branch for your changes instead of using the main branch.

      ```shell
-     git checkout -b my-fix-branch development
+     git checkout -b your-branch-name
      ```

 * Follow our [Coding Rules](#rules).